MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ### Installing Hubot Scripts

 There are many third party scripts available for Hubot to extend its functionality.
 You can search for them on the [Node.js package manager site](https://www.npmjs.com/search?q=hubot) or on [GitHub](https://github.com/hubot-scripts).
-We will use the `Install-HubotScript` function to install 3 useful scripts.
+We will use the `Install-HubotScript` function to install some useful scripts.

 {% highlight powershell %}
 # Authentication Script, allowing you to give permissions for users to run certain scripts